drewet/jellyfish/README.md

 - Can snoop on cpu host memory via DMA
 - Gpu can be used for fast/swift mathematical calculations like xor'ing or parsing
 - Stubs
-- Malicious memory is still inside gpu after shutdown
+- Malicious memory may be retained across warm reboots.
+(Did more conductive research on the theory of malicious memory still being in gpu after shutdown)

 Requirements for use:
 - Have OpenCL drivers/icds installed